-IFIAR 2017 Member Profile - FRC
+IFIAR 2018 Member Profile - FRC

-1. Jurisdiction 1.1 Insert the name of the jurisdiction in English:

-United Kingdom

-2. Member 2.1 Insert the name of the Member, both in the local language and in English:

-Financial Reporting Council

-2.2 Include relevant contact information, including postal address, telephone numbers, a link to the website and other relevant information:

-FRC

-8th Floor

-125 London Wall

-London EC2Y 5AS

-Main Tel: 020 7492 2300

-www.frc.org.uk

-2.3 Include the basis for establishment of the Member, as well as the legislation or regulations which provide the Member the authority/mandate with respect to audit regulation.
-Please describe with an appropriate level of detail the mission and responsibilities of the Member with respect to audit regulation:

-The Financial Reporting Council (FRC) is a private company limited by guarantee and was first established in 1990.
-It has a number of regulatory functions, including audit regulation.
-Its overall mission is the promotion of high quality corporate governance and reporting to foster investment and its varied regulatory responsibilities derive from various sources including statutory delegations and voluntary arrangements.

-In relation to audit regulation all its responsibilities and authority can be found in statute i.e.
+1. Jurisdiction 1.1 Insert the name of the jurisdiction in English: United Kingdom 2.
+Member 2.1 Insert the name of the Member, both in the local language and in English: Financial Reporting Council 2.2 Include relevant contact information, including postal address, telephone numbers, a link to the website and other relevant information: FRC 8th Floor 125 London Wall London EC2Y 5AS Main Tel: 020 7492 2300 www.frc.org.uk 2.3 Include the basis for establishment of the Member, as well as the legislation or regulations which provide the Member the authority/mandate with respect to audit regulation.
+Please describe with an appropriate level of detail the mission and responsibilities of the Member with respect to audit regulation: The Financial Reporting Council (FRC) is a private company limited by guarantee and was first established in 1990.
+It has a number of regulatory functions, including audit regulation, and has public body status.
+Its overall mission is the promotion of transparency and integrity in business, and its varied regulatory responsibilities derive from various sources including statutory delegations and voluntary arrangements.
+In relation to audit regulation all its responsibilities and authority can be found in statute i.e. Recognition and Supervision of Recognised Supervisory Bodies (RSBs) and Recognised Qualifying Bodies (RQBs) Under the Statutory Auditors (Amendment of Companies Act 2006 and Delegation of Functions etc) Order 2012 ( Delegation Order ), the responsibilities of the Secretary of State for Business, Energy and Industrial Strategy under Part 42 of the Companies Act 2006 have been delegated to the FRC